 - Parking Fees: There is a toll down the calanque 4,5€ for each car.

 - Behind the postcard: There is often a bad surprise for the tourists or the regular visitors.
 In the summer, the entry road is closed for the day because of the risks of fire.
 Only the cabins owners and the restaurants customers have a pass.
 Therefore, many families leave their car and walk down the calanque, forgetting about the difficult way back.
 When they finally get to the heavenly calanque, they enjoy and think they are going to be quiet and peaceful all day.
 But in the afternoon, a lot of cars arrive and the calanque gets crowded.
 How?
 Because they come from La Cayolle, an area nearby.
 This area is sensitive and there is a lot of delinquency.
-No matter fires and safety, the law is not the same for every one…
+No matter fires and tranquility, the law is not the same for every one…

 - My suggestions: The warning above shouldn’t prevent you from visiting Sormiou.
 It is truly one of the most outstanding calanques of Marseille.
 If you go there by car of motorcycle, wake up early to enter before the gate closes.
 See times to visit.
 On the way back, the guards will open.
 If you prefer to walk, you should prefer to depart from the parking of the Baumettes, way nicer.

 - You can also get to the Calanque de Sormiou by boat.
 More info here